intrnl/intrnl.github.io/content/posts/2020-08/003-thank-you-lyrics.md

 Thank you for all the boundless joy you gave me

 Thank you, thank you, from the bottom of our hearts
-You gave us strength, and courage to keep on
+You gave us strength and courage to keep on
 I'll live true to me, I'll live bright and free
 I'll live on to make all brand new memories

 Phantasy Star...

-Seize the fall, fluttering through the wind
+Seeds of hope, fluttering through the wind
-Blossoming through wistful days of sorrow
+Blossoming through wistful gales of sorrow
 Sailing through, so deep into the unknown
-Finally the storm subsides, masking all the pain
+Finally the storm subsides
-The sky is so mellow
+Basking all the painted skies of morrow

-Here I go, finally we made it (Oh, the Oracle)
+A miracle, finally we've made it here (oh, the Oracle)
-???
-(Lies ahead, color Phantasy)
+Relentless battles that brought us to our knees
+(What lies ahead, our stellar fantasy)
 Kept in my heart, that we all stood as one
-(that we are that strong to cover as one)
+(that we all stood strong together as one)
-Try to revive, our ??? (we may need to believe, together at the end)
+Sacrificed, overcame (we've made it to the end, together hand in hand)
 We are one (We are one)
 We are one (We are one)
 We are one! (one!)

-Thank you, thank you, from the bottom of my heart
+Thank you, thank you, from the bottom of our hearts
 Our fates aligned, intertwined
 A prelude to a brand new start
 Sailing anew, all of our dreams come true
 Thank you for all the boundless joy you gave us

 Thank you, thank you, from the bottom of our hearts
-Finally all our dreams have come true
+Finally all of our dreams have come true
 I'll live up to be, I'll live out my dreams
 I'll live out to make all brand new memories